-The first large hotel built between 1881 and 1883.
-Like many of its peers, it has an annex, the “Villa Beau-Site” built in 1887.
+The first large hotel was built between 1881 and 1883.
+Like many of its peers, it has an annex, the “Villa Beau-Site,“ built in 1887.
 It was sold as apartments from 1967.

-One of the few palaces to still serve as a hotel.
+One of the few palaces that still work as a hotel.

-It was completely renovated in 1992 with the participation of the School of Fine Art of Chambéry, a neighbour city, which redesigned the dining room.
+It was completely renovated in 1992 with the School of Fine Art of Chambéry, a neighboring city, which redesigned the dining room.

-If you look up, you can see its roof made of long sloping sides with dormers and a polygonal canopy at the top.
+You can see its roof made of long sloping sides with dormers and a polygonal canopy at the top if you look up.